This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 The Real Cost of Tool Addiction

 The money was obvious.
-Monthly subscriptions adding up to hundreds per month.
-But the hidden costs were killing me:
+Monthly subscriptions adding up to hundreds.
+But the hidden costs were the ones that were really killing me:

 Time Haemorrhaging:

-- 30 minutes each morning checking different dashboards
+- I was spending 30 minutes each morning checking different dashboards

-- 45 minutes updating the same information across multiple platforms
+- I was spending 45 minutes updating the same information across multiple platforms

-- 2 hours weekly trying to get tools to “talk to each other”
+- I was losing 2 hours a week trying to get tools to “talk to each other”

-- Countless hours learning new interfaces instead of serving clients
+- I was spending countless hours learning new interfaces instead of serving clients

 Decision Paralysis: Which tool has the “correct” data?
 Why do three SEO platforms show different ranking positions for the same keyword?
 Should I trust the CRM or the spreadsheet for client status?